I guess that I would qualify as a local beach travel expert. I have been going to the Carolina beaches since I was two years old.

 We typically don't drive over five miles per hour over the speed limit.
 You get better gas mileage, and you don't have to panic when you see a policeman.

-Route 24 takes you to Jacksonville.
+(Note Jacksonville has grown a lot in the last six years-traffic can be very heavy around the Camp Lejeune gates) Route 24 takes you to Jacksonville.
 Follow the signs to Swansboro and Morehead City.
 You will have to go through a few stop lights in Jacksonville, but they normally aren't very bad unless troops are being deployed.

 Do make certain you slow down when exiting the Jacksonville by-pass as that ramp is a favorite spot to catch speeders.